Adriqun/C-CPP-SDL2/Investing CPP, SDL2/README.md

 ##How it works
-Assume that you want to buy a new car whose cost milion - new Ferrari.
+Assume that you want to buy a new car which costs milion - new Ferrari.
 ![ferrari](https://cloud.githubusercontent.com/assets/19840443/17767063/9dcd934e-652e-11e6-8908-cf5d0499f07e.png)

 Write amount of money in goal row then add your profits, for example you earn 2000 **USD**, write 2000 and set name as "Job".